ModelSEED/ModelSEEDDatabase/Biochemistry/README.md

 * reactions.master.mods: Modifications to apply to combined master biochemistry
 * reactions.default.tsv: List of reactions from ModelSEED biochemistry
 * reactions.plantdefault.tsv: List of reactions from PlantSEED biochemistry
+* Workspaces/KBaseTemplateModels.rxn: List of reactions and the model templates that include the reaction

 * compartments.master.tsv: List of compartments for combined master biochemistry
 * compartments.default.tsv: List of compartments from ModelSEED biochemistry
 * compartments.plantdefault.tsv: Set of compartments from PlantSEED biochemistry

-See the scripts folder for commands to compile the tables into typed objects.
+Run the following commands to compile the tables into typed objects.

+1. scripts/Print\_Master\_Compounds\_List.pl merges the default and plantdefault files, applies modifications, and creates the master file.
+2. scripts/Print\_Master\_Reactions\_List.pl merges the default and plantdefault files, applies modifications, and creates the master file.
+3. scripts/Update\_Reaction\_Status.pl checks reaction mass and charge balance and updates reactions used in model templates.
+4. scripts/Build\_Biochem\_JSON.pl creates a Biochemistry object and exports to a JSON file.

 ## Compound file format
 A compound file describes the compounds (or metabolites) involved in biochemical reactions.
 There is one compound per line with fields separated by tabs.
 The following fields are required.